 James J. Hanson, the third recipient, received the award posthumously for his efforts to oppose assisted suicide and his personal witness to the dignity of each human life, even as he experienced a terminal illness himself.
 Hanson died at age 36 on Dec.
 30, 2017, from brain cancer.

 “It would have been easy for J.J. to focus inward but instead he focused on others to warn the public of assisted suicide,” said Greg Schleppenbach before presenting the award to Hanson’s widow, Kristen.
-Schleppenbach, director of the Nebraska Catholic Conference, worked closely with Hanson.
+Schleppenbach, former director of the Nebraska Catholic Conference and current associate director of the USCCB’s Secretariat of Pro-Life Activities, worked closely with Hanson.

 All three recipients of the People of Life award — Kristen standing in for her late husband — received a standing ovation from the crowd.